WEC-Sim/WEC-Sim/source/overview.rst

    *OSWEC Simulink Model*

-Step 3: Write the WEC-Sim Input File
+Step 3: Write wecSimInputFile.m
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 The WEC-Sim input file must be located in the ``$CASE`` directory, and named ``wecSimInputFile.m``.
 The figure below shows an example of a WEC-Sim input file.
 The input file specifies the simulation settings, body mass properties, wave conditions, joints, and mooring.
 Additionally, the WEC-Sim input file must specify the location of the WEC-Sim Simulink model (``*.slx``) file, the geometry file(s) ``*.stl``, and the hydrodynamic data file (``*.h5``) .

 .. figure:: _static/runWECSim_mod.png
    :width: 600pt

-Step 4: Execute WEC-Sim
+Step 4: Run WEC-Sim
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Lastly, execute the WEC-Sim code by typing ``wecSim`` into the MATLAB Command Window.
 The WEC-Sim source code is located in the ``$Source`` directory, but ``wecSim`` must be executed from the ``$CASE`` directory.